Aethari/Sun16/README.md

 	  is only support for Unix and Windows at the moment
 - Limited, yet limitless
-	- While Sun16 imposes a limit on the *sizes* of sprites, spritesheets, and tilemaps, you can store and display as many as you want in your project
+	- While Sun16 imposes a limit on the *sizes* of sprites, spritesheets, and tilemaps, you can store and display up to 16 of each in your project

 ## Specs
 | Component			| Specs						  |